qaul/qaul.net/README_Android.md

 ### Needed extra libraries

-create dir for extra libs
+create directory for extra libs

 cd into it

 	adb pull /system/lib/libcutils.so